-According to NAR surveys, nearly 1/3 of today’s buyers are purchasing their first home…
+According to NAR, more than half of today’s buyers are purchasing their first home…

 If you serve them, make sure they know you care about their well-being, even after the sale.
 It’s the best way to be their first choice when they’re ready for a move-up home.
 It’s also the best way to ensure that they mention your name when friends start talking about buying their own first homes.
 Use these first-time-buyer staying in touch letters to maintain positive contact.